 Removing Applications from Unauthorized List

-In order to remove applications from an unauthorized list, users have to use the Scanning Profiles Editor.
+To remove applications from an unauthorized list, use the Scanning Profiles Editor.

 - Launch GFI LanGuard.